 Simone currently works in a multidisciplinary child health team providing paediatric assessment, diagnosis and management together with education for podiatrists working in a general role.
 She is involved in joint podiatry and physiotherapy clinics in this role and has a keen interest in developmental biomechanics and working with families.
-She has recently completed a research project where she developed the GALLOP, a consensus based lower limb assessment tool for use by podiatrists and physiotherapists to assess children.
-She is now continuing her research while undertaking a Masters by Research degree through Monash University on the impact of different types of footwear on toddler's gait.
+She was the lead author in research developing the GALLOP, a consensus based lower limb assessment tool for use by podiatrists and physiotherapists to assess children's lower limbs.
+She is now continuing her research while undertaking a Masters by Research degree through Monash University on the impact of different types of footwear on young children's gait.

 Antoni works both as a private podiatrist and within a public health multidisciplinary paediatric team.
 His public health role focuses on assessment and treatment of simple and complex gait disorders.

-Antoni is currently the Chair of the Paediatric Special Interest Group for the Australian Podiatry Association (VIC).
-He has presented numerous times at Australian Podiatry Association Victorian State Conferences, Special Interest Groups.
+Antoni has previously been the chair of the Paediatric Special Interest Group for the Australian Podiatry Association (VIC), presented numerous times at Australian Podiatry Association Victorian State Conferences, Special Interest Groups and national conferences.
 He was the 2014 winner of the Jennifer O’Meara Memorial Award for outstanding achievement for a young podiatrists.
-He is currently a PhD candidate at Monash University and undertaking research to better understand the lower limb profile of children with an idiopathic toe-walking gait.
-He is also leading a Cochrane review on the effectiveness of different treatments for normalising idiopathic toe walking gait.

 Antoni enjoys mentoring undergraduate students during their paediatric rotation paediatrics and this has led him to work with Latrobe University to create learning packages specifically relating to assessment.

-Nina works as a podiatrist and clinical lead in paediatrics with public healthcare and is research active to support this role.
-She manages a caseload of children with a variety of musculoskeletal clinical presentations and complex needs.
+Nina's usual role includes the management of a caseload of children with a variety of musculoskeletal clinical presentations and complex needs.
 Her interventions include helping children return to activities, encouraging children to maintain participation, independence and healthy lives.
-Her role includes clinical pathway development, service improvement has champion roles in outcome measures, clinical rotation and paediatric mentorship.
+She has a strong interest in development of pathways, service improvement has champion roles in outcome measures, clinical rotation and paediatric mentorship.

 Nina is a visiting lecturer at Staffordshire University, developing and delivering MSc level modules in paediatric lower limb development, pathologies and therapies both in the classroom and online.